chimplie/the-love-geometry/php/README.md

 1. There should be an OBVIOUS way to run the project described in the `README.md` provided in the root of the bundle.
 All command line steps should be described as if you are talking to a person without programming skills.
 1. If project has prerequisites there should be a how-to manual for installing them.
-1. We want you to use Python 3.5+.
+1. We want you to use PHP 7.3+.
 1. All UI solutions you create should be titled with your full name and the name of the project.
-   1. The first unit of your Jupyter notebook should include your full name.
+   1. The first unit of your Jupyter notebook (if you'll decide to use it) should include your full name.
    1. All possible pages of your web application ([Step 5](#step-5-the-matrix-of-love-optional)) should include a heading with your full name at the top.
 Also your full name should be the first thing at the page title.

 Get Ready for PEG
 -----------------

-Take a look at [pyPEG](https://fdik.org/pyPEG/).
-It's a Python parser for [parser expression grammars](https://www.wikiwand.com/en/Parsing_expression_grammar) which is very similar to context-free grammars you may know from the Computer Science courses.
+Take a look at [PHP PEG](https://github.com/hafriedlander/php-peg).
+It's a PHP parser for [parser expression grammars](https://www.wikiwand.com/en/Parsing_expression_grammar) which is very similar to context-free grammars you may know from the Computer Science courses.